top of page

 Eventually, as the soft tissues (gums ) heal, they fill the extraction socket and cover the exposed bone, and the pain goes away.
 This healing process usually takes 7-10 days.

-It is common for patients to worry that something is seriously wrong, as the pain is so intense.
+When patients develop a dry socket, they often worry that something is seriously wrong because the pain is so intense.
 However, if you are reading this, be reassured that dry sockets are not dangerous, they are not infections (and do not require antibiotics), and they always completely resolve with no long-term adverse effects.

 How Common Are Dry Sockets?

-A dry socket is the most common complication after having a tooth removed.
+Dry sockets are the most common complication after tooth removal.
 Evidence shows dry sockets occur after:

 • 0.5–5% of routine tooth extractions